ubclaunchpad/rocket/README.md

 ### Database

 We use the [go-pg](https://github.com/go-pg/pg) for querying our Postgres database from Rocket.
-The `dal` package provides an interface to querying our database.
+The `dal` package provides an interface to query our database.
 The `model` package holds all our data structures that are used by the `dal` package in our queries.

 The database schema is defined in [tables.go](schema/tables.sql).